luontola/tdd-mooc/data/6-afterword.md

 TODO: example RLE files for test data, link to OBS screen recording instructions

+##### What to submit

-**Submittable artifact:** Video of you doing this exercise.
+* **Record a video** of you doing this exercise.
 Use a screen recording software (e.g. [OBS Studio](https://obsproject.com/)).
-Upload the video to a streaming service (e.g. unlisted video on YouTube) and return a link to the video as the course artifact.
+Upload the video to a streaming service (e.g. unlisted video on YouTube) and include a **link to the video** in the comment field as you submit the Git repository.
+* Submit to https://studies.cs.helsinki.fi/stats/courses/tdd-pilot a **Git repository** with the source code and history of you doing this exercise.

+---

+EOF